 As a testament to his mission to reimagine pops programming, Mr. Frazier has founded the American Pops Orchestra and the National Broadway Chorus in Washington, DC.
 His commitment to the American Songbook is also evident through his involvement on the Board of the Great American Songbook Foundation.

-His American Pops Orchestra is set to begin its second season and has already garnered rave reviews, including the following from The New York Times, on the occasion of PIAF: A Centennial Celebration, “As much as any individual singer, what warmed the evening was the sumptuous lilt of the 15-piece American Pops Orchestra, conducted by Luke Frazier.”
+His American Pops Orchestra is set to begin its second where to buy nolvadex 2013 season and has already garnered rave reviews, including the following from The New York Times, on the occasion of PIAF: A Centennial Celebration, “As much as any individual singer, what warmed the evening was the sumptuous lilt of the 15-piece American Pops Orchestra, conducted by Luke Frazier.”

 In addition to presenting original orchestral programming on the concert stage, featuring leading Broadway singers, dancers, and actors, The American Pops Orchestra has given several high-profile performances in its inaugural year, including a special event at The Kennedy Center hosted by Tommy Tune, the Hispanic Heritage Awards, which were broadcast nationally on PBS, the DC Standing Ovation Awards, theatreWashington’s Helen Hayes Awards, and The Giving Pledge at the Smithsonian Institute’s National Museum of American History.

 Mr. Frazier enjoys an active schedule as a guest conductor.
 He has recently appeared with the West Virginia Symphony, the Northwestern University Symphony Orchestra, and the Jazz at Lincoln Center Orchestra with Wynton Marsalis.
 He also serves as the Artist-in-Residence for the DC Youth Orchestra.